MiSTer-devel/NeoGeo_MiSTer/releases/README.md

 This document will help you locate the ROM files in an installed game, get them where you need them, and get the most out of your purchase.

+Note: gog-romsets.xml needs to be renamed to romsets.xml for these games to function.

 ## BIOS images